Al-Aqsa TV

 Al-Aqsa TV (قناة الأقصى) is a television channel run by Hamas, which is based in the Gaza Strip.
-Its programs include news and propaganda promoting Hamas, children's shows (such as Tomorrow's Pioneers, that promotes violence and antisemitism), and religiously inspired entertainment.
+Its programs include news and propaganda promoting Hamas, children's shows, and religiously inspired entertainment.
 It is currently directed by Fathi Hamad, who is a member of the Palestinian Legislative Council and Interior Minister of the Gaza Strip.
-The channel is named after the Al-Aqsa Mosque in Jerusalem.
+The channel is named after Al-Aqsa in Jerusalem.

 History

 The station began broadcasting in the Gaza Strip on 9 January 2006, after Hamas won a decisive victory in the 2006 Palestinian legislative election.
 On 22 January 2006, the Palestinian public prosecutor Ahmed Maghni moved to close down the al-Aqsa television station because it did not have the necessary broadcast license, but the decision was never enforced.

 On 29 December 2008, during the Gaza War, Israeli aircraft repeatedly bombed the television station headquarters in Gaza City.
 The building was completely destroyed, but the station continued to broadcast from a mobile TV unit.

-On 29 July 2014, during the 2014 Israel-Gaza conflict, an Israeli air strike hit a media building housing al-Aqsa TV and al-Aqsa Radio in the centre of Gaza City early in the morning.
-The television station continued to broadcast, but the radio station went silent.
-The radio station has since come back on the air.
+On 29 July 2014, during the 2014 Gaza War, an Israeli air strike hit a media building housing al-Aqsa TV and Al-Aqsa Radio in the centre of Gaza City early in the morning.
+The television station continued to broadcast, but the radio station went silent, though it later returned to the air.

+In September 2016, the U.S. Department of State named Hamad a Specially Designated Terrorist in his role as the director of Al-Aqsa TV, which the U.S. said aired "programs designed to recruit children to become Hamas armed fighters and suicide bombers."

 On 12 November 2018, Israel bombed the station building after launching at least five non-exploding missiles nearby as warnings to evacuate followed a surge in cross-border fighting.

 In 2019 after the Shin Bet assessed that al-Aqsa TV used coded messages to recruit operatives to Hamas; and the Israeli Ministry of Defense has designated al-Aqsa TV a terrorist organization.